Women and children in Dollow, Somalia © Trocaire

 One day peace will come to this tragic part of the world.
-When it does, tourists will experience the thrill of a virtually undiscovered destination.
-There are 3,000km (1,864 miles) of beaches, fabulous corals and mountains to see; world-class Neolithic rock paintings and astounding scuba diving at Las Geel; plus the unique Somali culture with its warm welcome and tasty food.
+When it does, tourists will experience the thrill of a virtually undiscovered destination, including the delights of the longest coastline in Africa.
+There are 1,864 miles (3,000km) of beaches, astounding scuba diving at Las Geel, world-class Neolithic rock paintings, and a unique ancient culture to discover, all just waiting to be appreciated.

 Become our Somalia Travel Expert